 Diamond from Molecules

-Conventional methods require high temperatures to slowly build diamond films.
+Conventional methods require high temperatures, and sometimes high pressures, to slowly build diamond films.
 We do it differently.
-We synthesize diamond from “tetrahedranoidal” molecules, which approximate the tetrahedral diamond unit cell, the smallest assembly of carbon atoms that make up diamond.
+We synthesize diamond from “tetrahedranoidal” molecules, which approximate the diamond tetrahedron, the smallest carbon atom assembly unit that can form diamond.
 We react a tetrahedranoidal compound with an excited state carbon atom in a thermodynamically driven reaction that yields ultra-pure diamond.

-The resulting diamond unit cell is a tetrahedral assembly of five carbon atoms comprising a carbon atom at each apex and a carbon atom in the center, the “cage” position.
+The resulting diamond tetrahedron comprises five carbon atoms with a carbon atom at each apex and a carbon atom in the center (the “cage” position).

 Building Blocks of Diamond